Bass Paul Plishka

 ones where you come out of the performance saying, Wow.
 That was great!
 So with all the houses in the world, I might envy a certain situation where another bass is doing a role that I’d really like to do, but then I’m sure that at another point he’s envying something that I’m doing.
 There are only about a half-dozen ofcan I say ‘us’?and several are Americans.

 BD: Not so much in the Germanic repertoire?
-[Vis-à-vis the recording shown at right, see my interview with Julius Rudel.]
+[Vis-à-vis the recording shown at right, see my interviews with Shirley Verrett, and Julius Rudel.]

 PP: No, but in the Italian repertoire.